Key Takeaways

 One of the earliest red flags is a sudden decline in social engagement.
 A once-active teen who withdraws from friends or activities may be showing more than normal mood changes.
 This withdrawal often appears months or even years before other symptoms.

 Teens might also pull away from family, spending long hours alone or avoiding gatherings.
 Parents often describe them as “behind a glass wall”, physically present but emotionally distant.
-This isn’t typical teenage independence but a marked change in connection that warrants concern.
+This isn’t typical teenage independence but a marked change in connection that warrants concern, especially when paired with other changes like sleep disruption or declining grades.

 2. Declining School Performance